Written byVain Rowe

 How to Downgrade macOS Ventura to Monterey without Data Loss?

-Summary: This article from iBoysoft presents you with different ways how to downgrade macOS Ventura beta to macOS Monterey.
-Moreover, iBoysoft DiskGeeker is recommended for cloning the disk when you back up data in the process of downgrading your Mac.
+Summary: This article from iBoysoft presents you with 3 different ways how to downgrade macOS Ventura to macOS Monterey.
+Moreover, iBoysoft DiskGeeker is recommended for cloning your disk in backup work when you downgrade your Mac.

 Table of Contents: